 Withdrawal after the eighth week (57 days and after) 0% room refund.

-You have signed an academic year contract, which means you committed to live in UMA housing for the entire academic year, or until you are no longer a student at UMA, whichever comes first.
-If you graduate, go on exchange, transfer or withdraw from UMA and check out appropriately at the end of the fall semester, you are not held to the contract for spring semester.
+You have signed an academic year contract, which means you committed to living in UMA housing for the entire academic year, or until you are no longer a student at UMA, whichever comes first.
+If you graduate, go on exchange, transfer, or withdraw from UMA and check out appropriately at the end of the fall semester, you are not held to the contract for the spring semester.

 Room Assignments and Moving In

 Academic year assignments are emailed and mailed throughout the summer.
-Spring semester only assignments will be emailed and mailed in late December.
+Spring semester only assignments will be emailed and mailed in late December/early January.

-Yes, you must be a matriculated (enrolled) student in a UMA academic degree program.
+Yes, you must be a matriculated (enrolled) undergraduate student in a UMA academic degree program.